Finding import and export business partners

 A list of requirements is a great way to assess the suitability of potential partners.
 Things to consider include:

 Decide if you want a supplier close to home or if distance is not a problem.
-Geographical distance is an important factor for delivery time.
-Check out the Country Information database (in Dutch) to make the decision-making process easier.
+Geographical distance is an important factor for delivery time. - Language

 How does your supplier help achieve your sustainability goals?
-How can you together have a positive impact on people, the environment, and society?
 Ask, for example, how your supplier ensures good working conditions or less environmental pollution.
-If your supplier scores well on CSR, it will contribute to your business' sustainable supply chain.

 Ask for quotes from different suppliers.
 Compare the quotes and then choose 1 or more suppliers that best match your requirements.

 You can also partner up with companies that sell your products abroad.
-A distributor or commercial agent, for example.
-These companies find customers for you on the local market, sell your product, and maintain the relationship.
+A national distributor or commercial agent, for example.